Everything you need to know about OpenAPI JSON Schema. Simplify API development and improve data integrity.

-This article looks at how OpenAPI supports JSON Schema and uses it throughout the specification.
-It also offers tips on working with both tools.
+In this article, we show you how OpenAPI supports JSON Schema and uses it throughout the specification.
+We’ve also provided handy tips on working with both tools.

 What is JSON Schema?